 As is usually the case in tragedies, the King’s regret comes too little and too late.
 The sincerity of his guilt is all the more questionable as he continues on his path of deception by lying to Oroonoko about Imoinda’s fate.
 This lie sets up the couple for a surprise reunion later on, however, as Behn builds more narrative suspense.

 The messenger arrives as Oroonoko is preparing for battle.
 Oroonoko guesses that Imoinda is dead from the messenger’s downcast looks.
 The messenger also informs Oroonoko of the King’s sorrow and guilt.
 Oroonoko promises not to seek revenge, because death will be coming for the King soon anyway, thus serving a quicker justice than Oroonoko could.
 Oroonoko falls into a deep depression and refuses to fight.
 Because of this, his army, now led by Aboan, does poorly in battle and is close to losing.

 Oroonoko again acts like an Ancient Greek or Roman hero in his debilitating grief.
-The deep depression he experiences and his sudden refusal to fight is remarkably similar to the Greek hero Achilles’ reaction upon hearing about the death of his good friend, Patroclus, during the Trojan War (as told in Homer’s epic poem the Iliad).
+The deep depression he experiences—which will soon turn into a desire for revenge, despite his promise here—is similar to the Greek hero Achilles’ reaction upon hearing about the death of his good friend, Patroclus, during the Trojan War (as told in Homer’s epic poem the Iliad).

 When they are about to lose, Oroonoko’s fighting spirit gets the best of his grief.
 He storms into battle and gravely wounds the leader of the opposition, a man named Jamoan, and wins the war.
 He later takes Jamoan as a slave.